 The feed adjustment control rod is factory set, and should be adequate for most fuels.
-The control rod will slide by only loosening the wing screw.
+The set screw is located at the bottom of the hopper and set loose at the factory so the fuel adjustment control rod will slide by only loosening the wing nut.
+Do not re-tighten bottom set screw.